ynikitenko/yarsync/README.rst

 ------------------
 Development status
 ------------------
-This program works and is used by its author without errors, and has a good test coverage.
+``yarsync`` works and is used by its author without errors, and has a good test coverage.

 At the moment I'm going to add several special options.
 Documentation will be also improved before the first tagged release.